My First Review

 Step 9 - Following up the remediation

-Once your review campaign is finalized, requested remediations are automatically triggered.
-You can follow up the remediation progress through the menu entry Remediation management
+Once your review campaign is finalized, or once a reviewer has signed off his review if you activated the immediate remediation, requested remediations are automatically triggered.
+You can follow up the remediation progress through the menu entry Remediation management.

-By default, it gives you a consolidated overview of all the remediation, whatever the campaigns.
+By default, it gives you a consolidated overview of all the remediation, whatever the review campaigns.

 Each remediation is associated with the corresponding application technical owners.
 While remediation are in progress, application technical owners will see those remediation in their interface.